System Design Space

 The React story matters not only because of the framework itself, but because of how the component model changed the way teams think about interfaces.
 After React, UI started to be seen as a tree of stateful, recomposable parts rather than a pile of disconnected DOM manipulations.

-The chapter helps show how React grew from an answer to product-interface complexity into a platform with a huge ecosystem of tooling, patterns, and expectations around open development.
+The chapter shows how React grew from an answer to product-interface complexity into a platform with a large ecosystem of tooling, patterns, and expectations around open development.
 It is a strong way to understand why one library reshaped the language of frontend architecture so deeply.

 For engineering conversations, this is a useful historical case about the cost of flexibility: React gave teams freedom, but pushed many decisions about state management, routing, and application structure into the ecosystem and onto architects.
-That is exactly why it works so well in design reviews as an example of a platform with a strong core and high variation around it.
+That is why it works well in architecture reviews as an example of a platform with a strong core and high variation around it.

 Practical value of this chapter